Victoryismine52/mining-syndicate-platform/docs/exporting-cards.md

 ## Export
 1. Click **Export** in the toolbar.
-2. Choose your preferred format (React component or Web Component).
+2. Choose a component format: React or Web Component.
-3. Download the bundle.
-It includes:
+3. Pick your downloads:
-   - the component source;
+   - **card.json** captures the card configuration.
-   - an OpenAPI spec describing generated endpoints.
+   - **openapi.yaml** lists the generated endpoints.
+4. Save the files to your project.

 ## Next steps
 - Import the component into your application.